hanabi/hanabi.github.io/docs/variant-specific/prism.md

 ### Color Finesses (One-Away-From-Playable)

-- For the purposes of *Finesses*, prism cards "match" if they are the direct next color.
+- For the purposes of *Finesses*, prism cards only "connect" if they are the direct next color.
 - For example, in a 3-player game of *Prism (5 Suits)*:
   - Prism 1 is played on the stacks.
   - Alice clues green to Cathy, touching a prism 3 as a *Play Clue*.
   - Bob blind-plays a prism 2 from his *Finesse Position*.
-  - Cathy knows that since prism 3 is green, prism 2 matches green.
+  - Cathy knows that since prism 3 is green, prism 2 connects to green.
 Thus, this must be a *Finesse*.
   - Cathy plays her green as a prism 3.

 ### Color Bluffs (Two-Away-From-Playable)